EXercise for Cancer to Enhance Living well (EXCEL)

-What EXCEL offers
+What is the EXCEL Project?

-EXCEL will provide an evidence-based exercise and behaviour change program to rural and remote cancer survivors across Canada, a population with lower exercise levels and quality of life due to limited access to supportive care resources.
+What does EXCEL offer?EXCEL will provide an evidence-based exercise and behaviour change program to rural and remote cancer survivors across Canada, a population with lower exercise levels and quality of life due to limited access to supportive care resources.
 EXCEL will aim to reduce health disparities in rural remote cancer survivors by integrating exercise programs into their wellness journey.

-Why EXCEL is being offered
+Why EXCEL is being offered?

 Exercise is feasible, safe, and beneficial to adult cancer survivors and can help:

-1. Reduce side effects: fatigue, lymphedema, anxiety, and depression
+Reduce side effects: fatigue, lymphedema, anxiety, and depression

-2. Improve recovery: increase physical function, sleep, and bone health
+Increase physical function, sleep, and bone health

-3. Enhances quality of life, may increase survival outcomes, and may decrease risk of recurrence.
+The study may increase survival outcomes, and may decrease risk of recurrence.

 Dr. Culos-Reed is a professor in Health and Exercise Psychology within the faculty of Kinesiology, as well as a professor in the Department of Oncology in the Faculty of Medicine at the University of Calgary.